Yoko Song: Who Has Seen the Wind?

 Argentina:

-© Madeline Bocaro 2014/2021.
-No part of these written materials may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent of Madeline Bocaro.
-Any other reproduction in any form without permission is prohibited.
-All of the text written by Madeline Bocaro on this site is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+© Madeline Bocaro 2014.
+No part of this text may be copied, photocopied, reproduced, translated or re-blogged in whole or in part.
+Reproduction without permission is prohibited.
+All text written by Madeline Bocaro is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission.

 madelinex.com is a non-profit blog created for educational and research purposes.

-Any content that may violate copyright or free usage laws will be removed immediately upon request.
+Any content that may violate copyright or free usage laws will be removed upon request.